simondlevy/RoboFirmwareToolkit/README.md

 outputs an array of floating-point values representing how that controller affects the demands.
 (For example, an altitude-hold controller for a quadcopter would use the 'copter's altitude and vertical velocity to adjust the throttle demand.)
-Because [PID control](https://en.wikipedia.org/wiki/PID_controller) is the most popular kind of closed-loop control, RFT sub-classed ClosedLoopController with a [PidController](https://github.com/simondlevy/RoboFirmwareToolkit/blob/main/src/rft_closedloops/pidcontroller.hpp) class.
+Because [PID control](https://en.wikipedia.org/wiki/PID_controller) is the most popular kind of closed-loop control, RFT sub-classes ClosedLoopController with a [PidController](https://github.com/simondlevy/RoboFirmwareToolkit/blob/main/src/rft_closedloops/pidcontroller.hpp) class.